ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 ### Recce

 If you did a regular nmap scan (with `-sC -sV`), you should see open ports 22 and 8080, and some closed ports at 80 and 9000.
-Immediately you should see that port 8080 is the more interesting one - simply cos it's got more results from the nmap scan.
+Immediately you should see that port 8080 is the more interesting one - simply because it's got more results from the nmap scan.

 ### Port 8080